-When a Category 1 rider completes their first Elementary or higher class or a Category 2 rider enters their first Advanced or higher class, it is the rider's responsibility to inform the Show Secretary and the Dressage Ireland office by email of their Category change.
+When a Category 1 rider enters their first Elementary or higher class or a Category 2 rider enters their first Advanced or higher class, it is the rider's responsibility to inform the Show Secretary and the Dressage Ireland office by email of their Category change.
+Failure to do so will result in any qualification scores attained being forfeited.
+For full details on membership categories please see the Dressage Ireland website.